 and aspects of computer science with Dr. Rudich.

-have the option of playing a pick up game of ultimate Frisbee,
+play a pick up game of ultimate Frisbee,

-football, soccer, or simply socialize with their peers.
+football, soccer, and socialize with friends.

-- In the Robotics section,
+- In the Robotics track,

 students gain hands-on experience in designing, programming, and building

 - In the Programming track, students learn to program in multiple

 languages by creating their own computer games.

 - Before the afternoon tracks, there is a guest lecture by computer science